StructuralNeurobiologyLab/SyConn/docs/config.md

 Additionally, `syconn.config.global_params.py` stores `SyConn`-wide(!) parameters such as currently active working directory and meshing parameters.
 This will be refactored at some point into a single configuration location.

+# Working directory
+The working directory stores SegmentationDatasets and SuperSegmentationDatasets of the initial, the glia split RAG, the cell organelles and contact sites / synapses and is specified in `syconn.config.global_params.py`.
+The above config has to be place within the working directory.